 1. Dan Levy called on people to vote during Emmy acceptance speech.

-When Levy stepped up to the mic to accept the award for Outstanding Comedy Series, he spent his few minutes in the spotlight asking people to spread the series’ message through civic engagement.
+When Levy stepped up to the mic to accept the award for Outstanding Comedy Series, he spent his moment in the spotlight to ask people to spread the series’ message through civic engagement.

 “I just wanted to say, for any of you who have not registered to vote, please do so, and then go out and vote, because that is the only way that we are going to have some love and acceptance out there,” he said.